Last updated 18 min read

 Conclusion

-Instead of conclusion, everyone can now run through the famous iOS architecture design checklist and decide if Redux-like architecture fits his beliefs:
+Everyone can now run through the infamous iOS architecture design checklist and decide if the architecture fits the following beliefs:

 Is it scalable?